A few elements such as loneliness, anxiety and strong feelings of love will prevent you from getting over your ex.

 Find a support system where you can purge your emotions.

-You should not blame yourself or be ashamed for still loving your ex.
+4. Try to not put pressure on yourself and don’t blame yourself for still loving your ex.

 5. Don’t rush into a rebound relationship.